Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Asset location is a strategy that determines the optimal placement of money in various accounts to minimize taxes.
 Unlike asset allocation, which focuses on the allocation of funds within a portfolio, asset location specifically targets locations that offer the best tax optimization strategy.

-LifeYield Asset Location provides advisors and their clients with a powerful tool to reduce unnecessary taxes, ultimately resulting in higher retained assets and increased retirement income.
-The integration of LifeYield’s Asset Location Score simplifies tax-related discussions by providing a score that ranges from 0 to 100, indicating the level of tax efficiency in the portfolio.
+SEI LifeYield Asset Location provides advisors and their clients with a powerful tool to reduce unnecessary taxes, ultimately resulting in higher retained assets and increased retirement income.
+The integration of SEI LifeYield’s Asset Location Score simplifies tax-related discussions by providing a score that ranges from 0 to 100, indicating the level of tax efficiency in the portfolio.

-The LifeYield Asset Location Score provides an easy-to-digest metric that clients can easily understand.
+The SEI LifeYield Asset Location Score provides an easy-to-digest metric that clients can easily understand.
 It quantifies the benefits in dollars associated with each recommended action, enabling clients to fully grasp the impact of their advisor’s decisions.
 This transparency transforms what used to be a mysterious process for advisors into a distinct competitive advantage.

-Based on the Asset Location Score, the LifeYield engine generates actionable recommendations to improve the score and enhance tax efficiency within the portfolio.
+Based on the Asset Location Score, the SEI LifeYield engine generates actionable recommendations to improve the score and enhance tax efficiency within the portfolio.
 These recommendations can include adjustments such as shifting investments between taxable and tax-advantaged accounts, considering the tax implications of specific asset types, or optimizing distributions in retirement.

 The inclusion of the Asset Location Score adds a level of transparency and simplicity to the tax optimization process.
 Clients can easily understand the score and its implications, as it quantifies the benefits in dollars associated with each recommended action.
 This enables clients to grasp the impact of their advisor’s decisions on their tax situation and overall financial well-being.

-For advisors, the LifeYield platform and Asset Location Score provide a distinct competitive advantage.
+For advisors, the SEI LifeYield platform and Asset Location Score provide a distinct competitive advantage.
 By offering a clear and tangible measure of tax efficiency, advisors can showcase the value they bring to clients’ financial goals and differentiate themselves in the marketplace.
 The transparent and actionable nature of the Asset Location Score helps advisors build trust and demonstrate the benefits of tax optimization strategies.

 Asset location is a tax optimization strategy that focuses on placing money in the most tax-efficient locations within a portfolio.
-LifeYield’s Asset Location tool and the Asset Location Score empowers advisors to provide tailored recommendations, reduce taxes, and enhance client outcomes.
+SEI LifeYield’s Asset Location tool and the Asset Location Score empowers advisors to provide tailored recommendations, reduce taxes, and enhance client outcomes.

 Tax-Smart Withdrawals

-LifeYield’s tax-smart withdrawal engine minimizes the tax burden for clients by selecting the most advantageous accounts to withdraw from across their entire household portfolio.
+SEI LifeYield’s tax-smart withdrawal engine minimizes the tax burden for clients by selecting the most advantageous accounts to withdraw from across their entire household portfolio.
 This technology eliminates the need for complex calculations and analyses, streamlining the process of fund withdrawals and making it more efficient for both advisors and clients.

 The tax-smart withdrawal engine takes into account all accounts within the client’s portfolio, including taxable and tax-advantaged accounts.
 By considering the unique tax characteristics of each account and the client’s specific tax situation, the technology optimizes the selection of assets to withdraw.
 This optimization aims to minimize tax consequences and maximize after-tax returns for the client.